-There are so many satisfying things about pencils.
-Sharpening them is instantly rewarding; in seconds you can form a fine point for writing crisp lines.
+I know exactly how she felt.
+I’m passionate about pencils for many good reasons.
+Sharpening them is instantly rewarding; in seconds you shape a fine point for writing crisp lines.
 They adapt too.
 You can write in dove grey or thunder, depending on the pressure you apply.
-And the erasers, I adore those little bubble gum bits designed for second chances.
+And the erasers, I adore those bubble gum bits designed for second chances.
 You can start over and over with a few rubs on a sentence.
-For people living with mental illness, or any number of challenges that force you to hit the reset button on life, a symbol of renewal is invaluable.
+And when you’re forced to hit the reset button, like so many of us were during the Covid pandemic, the symbol of renewal in a pencil is powerful.

 Pencils are comforting chew toys for high strung people.
-How many have you come across with teeth marks up and down their spine?
+How many have you come across with teeth marks up and down their spines?
 The soft wood accommodates anxious molars, sort of like teething for your brain.
 Chewing on your pencil gives you something substantial to do while you wait for an answer to erupt, flow through your pencil and onto a blank sheet.

 You knew exactly where you stood with your pencil.
 When the lead tip flattened, you got up from your desk, walked to the back of the classroom, and fixed the problem with your hands.
 There were no sudden deaths.
 You saw the progression of your pencil’s life as it slowly got shorter.
-I kept my pencils alive until the bitter end, when you could barely hold the stubs and write.
+I kept my pencils alive until the bitter end when you could barely hold the stubs and write.

 I’ll admit to a romance with pens in middle school.
 They were bold and fashionable.
-At one point I had a fat one that wrote in six colors.
+At one point, I had a fat one that wrote in six colors.
 So cool.
 Eventually, I returned to my roots.

 Immersed in this pencil reflection, I’m thinking about getting a manual pencil sharpener, the kind we used in elementary school.
 Remember the metal crank and the stalled engine sound it made when you stood in the back of the classroom to sharpen your pencil?